-The Council is continuing to review its financial plans on an ongoing basis to ensure that the financial standing of the Council remains intact and that it is well placed to deal with further challenges ahead.
-This includes regular assessments in relation to the adequacy of its reserves.
-Importantly though, the Council remains committed to financial sustainability and supporting the delivery of the Council's key priorities of stronger economy and stronger communities.
+In light of that the council is reviewing its financial plans to ensure the financial standing of the council remains intact and that it is well placed to deal with further challenges ahead.
+This includes regular assessments in relation to the adequacy of its reserves, a robust and challenging recovery plan, and regular review of the collection funds.
+It is very likely that the council will need to address a reduction in local taxation collection over the medium term.

+Importantly though, the Council remains committed to financial sustainability and supporting the delivery of the council's key priorities of stronger economy and stronger communities.